MATH.3220 Discrete Structures II, Sections 203 and 204

 Technology

-Gradescope will be used for at least one problem set.
+Gradescope will be used for problem sets.
 No need to get an account on this platform.
-You will be able to use it through Blackboard.
+You will be able to access it through Canvas.

 Textbook